-- Yam Daisy Café is a social enterprise in East Reservoir Community Health Centre in Melbourne’s north, sells delicious, nutritious and affordable meals to eat in for some social interaction or take home to your family
+- Yam Daisy Café is a social enterprise start-up in Melbourne’s north, that is having a lots of ups and downs as it tries to stabilize.
+You can read about it here.
+The aim is delicious, nutritious and affordable meals to eat in for some social interaction, or take home to your family

 - Volunteer Gifts Australia in a non-profit organisation specialising in reward and recognition gifts to show gratitude to your volunteer workforce, which can tailored to your organisation

 - Beanstalk Single Mums website has an e-course in self esteem, resilience and life planning for single mums, podcasts, a blog and discounts from other small business in Australia.
 There’s also the Single Mum Vine Facebook group, which you can join for free.